Interstate 40 in California

 Interstate 40 (I-40) is a major east–west Interstate Highway in the United States, stretching from Barstow, California, to Wilmington, North Carolina.
 The segment of I-40 in California is sometimes called the Needles Freeway.
-It goes east from its western terminus at I-15 in Barstow across the Mojave Desert in San Bernardino County past the Clipper Mountains to Needles, before it crosses over the Colorado River into Arizona east of Needles.
+It passes through the eastern fringe of the Inland Empire metropolitan area, going east from its western terminus at I-15 in Barstow across the Mojave Desert in San Bernardino County past the Clipper Mountains to Needles, before it crosses over the Colorado River into Arizona east of Needles.
 All 155 mi of I-40 in California are in San Bernardino County.

 Route description

+The entirety of Interstate 40 in California is defined in section 340 of the California Streets and Highways Code as Route 40, and that the highway is from "Route 15 at Barstow to the Arizona state line near Topock, Arizona via Needles.
+This corresponds with the Federal Highway Administration (FHWA)'s route logs of I-40.

 I-40 goes through the Mojave Desert on the entirety of its run through California.
 The highway starts its eastward journey at a junction with I-15 in Barstow.
 The freeway passes through Marine Corps Logistics Base Barstow before leaving the city limits.
 I-40 provides access to the town of Daggett but passes south of the town.
 After passing south of the Barstow-Daggett Airport, I-40 goes through Newberry Springs and Ludlow before traveling along the south end of Mojave National Preserve.
 Several miles east of the preserve, I-40 intersects U.S. Route 95 (US 95), and the two highways run concurrently into the city of Needles.
 In Needles, US 95 continues south while I-40 continues east through Mojave National Preserve and across the Colorado River into Arizona.
 The maximum speed limit for the entire California segment of I-40 is 70 mph.

 I-40 is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 I-40 is eligible for the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.
 I-40 from I-15 to the Arizona state line is known as the Needles Freeway, as named by Senate Concurrent Resolution 1 in 1968.